Health and Wellbeing Hub

 We have created the 3 P’s, a simple three-step guide to assess your current situation and help you work out if you need to make a change to positively impact your work life balance, and mental health.

-Pause.
 Take a moment to recognise what is causing stress or sadness, or any other type of negative feelings.
 We often don’t take the time reflect until usually there is a big life change, like the birth of a child, or the loss of someone close to us.

 Pay attention to how you feel.
 Are you feeling anxious, depressed or even angry?
 Being aware of how you feel can help you decide what changes you need to make.

-Prioritise.
 Reflect on what you could change and what is most important to you.
 It could be finding working hours that fit your schedule, taking regular breaks, or even taking time for a much-loved hobby.

 It’s okay to prioritise self-care, set boundaries or ask for help.

-How NHSP support you:
+How NHSP support you

-As a valued Bank Member , make sure you are aware of the opportunities we provide including:
+As a valued Bank Member, make sure you are aware of the opportunities we provide including:

-• Paid Annual Leave - so you can enjoy your free time.
-Whether that be travelling, socialising or relaxing at home – check out our partner <health service discounts> and their latest offers
+- so you can enjoy your free time, whether that be travelling, socialising or relaxing at home.
+Check out our partner Health Service Discounts, and their latest offers.

-• Range of Wellbeing and Health Sources (Such as a Free Whelthy Plan) – With Whelthy you will gain unlimited access to nutritional advice, workouts, mindfulness and much more.
-Subscribe at www.whelthy.com and use code ‘HEROES100’ when prompted
+- with Whelthy you will gain unlimited access to nutritional advice, workouts, mindfulness and much more.
+Subscribe at the Whelthy website, and use code ‘HEROES100’ when prompted.

-• Headspace for NHS – if you are an NHS employee with a registered NHS email address you can sign up to access Headspace Plus at no cost.
-Find out more here https://help.headspace.com/hc/en-us/articles/360044971154-Headspace-for-the-NHS
+- if you are an NHS employee with a registered NHS email address you can sign up to access Headspace Plus at no cost to you.

-• Control over the shifts you work –find shifts that suit your availability and support your work/life balance <link to my: bank>
+– find shifts that suit your availability and support your work/life balance.

 Articles